Promoting sustainable agricultural value chains in ASEAN (ASEAN AgriTrade)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Countries: ASEAN 10 countries, pilot activities in Cambodia, Lao PDR, Myanmar, Viet Nam

 Lead executing agency: Association of Southeast Asian Nations (ASEAN)

-The framework conditions for the implementation of sustainability standards in agricultural value chains within the ASEAN region – with a focus on climate-relevant aspects.
+The framework conditions for the implementation of sustainability standards in agricultural value chains are improved in the ASEAN region – with a focus on climate-relevant aspects.

-The project aims to support the promotion of sustainable agricultural value chains in ASEAN in the following areas:
+The project promotes sustainable agricultural value chains in ASEAN as follows:

-- Enhancing cooperation between relevant ASEAN bodies and the private sector;
+- By enhancing cooperation between relevant ASEAN bodies and the private sector;

-- Gender mainstreaming in relevant ASEAN strategy documents;
+- Through gender mainstreaming in relevant ASEAN strategy documents;

-- Conducting awareness-raising campaigns on the health and ecological benefits of sustainable agricultural products in the CLMV countries;
+- With awareness campaigns on the health and ecological benefits, including climate benefits, of cultivating sustainable agricultural products; and

-- Compiling lessons learned about the implementation of standards on quality and sustainability for decision-makers in the CLMV countries.
+- By compiling lessons learned from implementing quality and sustainability standards for use by decision-makers in the CLMV countries.